-On the following page, we report the results of our initial risk assessment which is ongoing.
+On the following page, we report the results of our initial risk assessment.

 We will report on the results of the VFM audit through our ISA 260 Report.
 This will summarise any specific matters arising, and the basis for our overall conclusion.